TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 3 - June 29th (Friday)
 Today I spent some time helping one of my fellow scholars figure out how to use Git in Windows.
 Personally I had never used it in Windows before so I had to figure it out.
 I installed Git for Windows and then showed her how to open Git Bash and told her to edit her .bash_profile.sh file using either VI or VIM editor.
 That seems to have done the trick.
 Now I learned something new.
 I normally just use Git from within the Mac terminal.

+### Day 4 - June 30th (Saturday)
+So today I am continuing on with then HTML5 Canvas Basics course.
+Working on building this meme generator so I’ll need a web server for this.
+I already have a LAMP server running in a VirtualBox VM.
+But now I’m building a MAMP server according to the instructions in the course.